Create Privacy-Hide Unsightly Views with Thuja Green Giant

 O O O O O O O O

-Maybe your problem isn’t the neighbors, but an unsightly fence, air-conditioning unit, or well head, septic tank covers or ugly tool shed in full view of the front path or terrace.
+Maybe your problem isn’t the neighbors, but an unsightly fence, air-conditioning unit, well head, septic tank cover or ugly tool shed in full view of the front path or terrace.
 Here are some suggestions to turn an unsightly necessity into an asset.

-•Position a cluster of Buxus (Boxwood), ‘Annabelle’ Hydrangea or grasses like Calamagrostis ‘Karl Foerster’ to soften the look of an air conditioning unit, wellhead.
+•Position a cluster of Buxus (Boxwood), ‘Annabelle’ Hydrangea or grasses like Calamagrostis ‘Karl Foerster’ to soften the look of an air conditioning unit, or well head.
 You can also harvest a bunch of these grasses to stack against an existing structure for decoration.
-Rhamnus ‘Fine Line’ (Buckthorn) with its fernlike foliage is a well-behaved shrub for privacy or screening with nice autumn color.
-Place any of these great garden plants in-ground or in very tough situations, they’re all happy growing in containers.
+Rhamnus ‘Fine Line’ (Buckthorn) with its fern-like foliage, and nice autumn color is a well behaved shrub for privacy, or screening.
+Plant any of these great garden plants in-ground; or, if you have a very tough situation, many of them are happy growing in containers.
+(We note on every plant page whether a plant is suitable for container planting).

 • Use several clematis at the base of an existing fence in a mutually beneficial pairing.
 The clematis will have the instant support that they need for climbing, and the fence will recede visually as the vines mature.
 I now have seven climbing on a steel security fence on the eighteenth floor roof garden that I tend for my condo building.
 The vines diminish the prison-like appearance of the mandatory eight-foot bars.